The Best Four Season Tent Review

 Internal poles are seen in lighter weight tents that you generally have to set up from the inside.
 This is the lightest design style because the body of the tent itself is supporting poles.
 You need very little, if any, extra fabric or materials to support the poles.
 This is why all of the lightest bivy style 4-season tents use an internal pole design; this design is also surprisingly strong and can be just as strong as a pole sleeve tent with a similar pole structure.
 The primary disadvantage is that these are the most difficult and time consuming tents to set up.
 If it's really windy, it's a pain to crawl inside and set up.
 Examples are the Black Diamond Eldorado, Firstlight, Nemo Tenshi, Rab Latok Ultra, and Mountain Hardwear Direkt 2.

 Properly setting up a winter tent on snow or ice can take anywhere from several minutes to several hours.
 Chopping a tent platform or cutting blocks to build a wind wall totally sucks.
 A tent that sets up quickly can save a lot of energy; a tent that pitches quickly in high winds is even better.
 The fastest tents to set up are all of the Hilleberg models, which pitch from the outside (the inner tent is suspended from the outer tent) with a combination of lower pole sleeves, and clips.
-Of all the single wall tents tested, the Sierra Designs Convert 2 and the Marmot Alpinist 2 are the easiest to pitch.
+Of all the single wall tents tested, the Sierra Designs Convert 2 is the easiest to pitch.
 The Convert 2 uses internal pole sleeves with a port that allows you to insert and adjust the pole from the outside of the tent.
 This is a fantastic design that is, much to our disappointment, not used by any other companies.
 The photo below shows one of the reasons why it's so easy to pitch several models of Hilleberg tents.

 Adaptability and Versatility